shshaw/wrapRatios/README.md

 # wrapRatios
-*Micro JS Utility For Responsive Ratios*
+*A Micro JS Utility For Responsive Ratios*

 Browsers don't maintain aspect ratios for most elements, including `<iframe>` which is commonly used for embedding videos.

 Enter `wrapRatios`, a Javascript utility for maintaining aspect ratios responsively.
 No matter the window size, your videos and content will keep their shape.

 Works in all browsers, IE9+.
+Only 1kb (0.6kb gzipped)!

 View the [demo](http://codepen.io/shshaw/full/BNXWOo) or view a [CSS-only demo](http://codepen.io/shshaw/pen/ZGgXLj) if you want to implement the concept manually.